-Intermittent explosive disorder, or IED, is a mental health condition that causes sudden and intense outbursts of anger that are disproportionate to the situation.
+Intermittent explosive disorder (IED) causes a person to have sudden and intense outbursts of anger that are disproportionate to the situation.
 These outbursts can involve physical violence or verbal threats.

 People with IED usually cannot control their anger, and the episodes can happen at any time, without warning.
 As a result, IED can interfere with daily life and cause significant distress to individuals and their friends and family.

 Although there is no one-size-fits-all treatment for IED, doctors can recommend effective therapies and medications to manage the symptoms and improve quality of life.